-- As regional and global interdependencies expand and become more complex, the Kingdom must respond accordingly through education - More and more private schools are competing in the recruiting pool for the same candidates (students and also teaching staff). - Research and Technology Advances - Educational research and the integration of technology in classrooms continually transforms the workplace daily. - Technology is used for marketing and recruiting (i.e., school websites, skype interviews, etc.) - B(11010000) (010000) (010) (010) (010) () (001001000) (0) (000000) (010000000) (0)

-enhance student learning and skill development
+- As regional and global interdependencies expand and become more complex, the Kingdom must respond accordingly through education - More and more private schools are competing in the recruiting pool for the same candidates (students and also teaching staff). - Research and Technology Advances - Educational research and the integration of technology in classrooms continually transforms the workplace daily. - Technology is used for marketing and recruiting (i.e., school websites, skype interviews, etc.) - Bahrain's schools need to move from a situation of 'having technology' to 'effectively using technology' to directly enhance student learning and skill development